SAMOS-76/RISC-V-Team7/ReadMe.md

 ## Pipelined Implementation
 <img width="891" height="520" alt="image" src="https://github.com/user-attachments/assets/72d564ac-dfd6-4343-b2bb-9b7d3f8027bf" />

 ### Architecture Overview
-Our pipelined processor achieves higher throughput through instruction-level parallelism across four pipeline stages: fetch, decode, execute, and memory.
+Our pipelined processor achieves higher throughput through instruction-level parallelism across 5 pipeline stages: fetch, decode, execute, memory & writeback.
+An additional hazard unit was created to detect and mitigate any data, control and structural hazards that arose.
 This design processes multiple instructions concurrently, with each stage handling a different instruction simultaneously.
 As well as continuing to pass key fundamental tests.
+This satisfies the requirements for stretch goal 2 from the brief.

 **Key Features:**
 - Full RV32IM instruction set support